dhicks/chlorpyrifos/paper.md

 Full datasets for 2011-2015 were retrieved, combined, and filtered on chemical name for chlorpyrifos.
 To avoid edge effects, PUR data for all counties across the state were used, not just the Central Valley.
 For example, while Sacramento County was not included in the study area, there is some chlorpyrifos use in the southeastern part of Sacramento County, very close to areas of San Joaquin County that are included in the study area.
 These Sacramento County uses are incorporated into the analysis.

-Chlorpyrifos uses are spatially linked to townships and sections; annual and all-study-period active ingredient totals at the centroid of each 1 mile-square ($1.6 km \times 1.6 km$) section were calculated.
+Chlorpyrifos uses are spatially linked to townships and sections; annual and all-study-period active ingredient totals at the centroid of each 1 mile-square (1.6 km $\times$ 1.6 km) section were calculated.
 Because these centroids do not match the actual use locations (i.e., farm fields), the centroid totals might be unreliable for the smallest CTD, 1 km (see discussion and table \ref{tab.ctd} below).
 However, this error should be negligible for the other CTDs.

 All together, 1,113,398 use records for chlorpyrifos were identified in the DPR datasets for 2011-15.
 After aggregating by sections and years, there were 31,789 records, with annualized use values ranging from $10^-2$ to $10^4$ lbs of active ingredient.